cschmidtlab/CroCo/docs/write.rst

    -  Chains: comma separated list of protein:chain allocations, e.g. ProteinA:AB, ProteinB:C
    -  PDB Atom code (Text): A PDB atom code (e.g. CB) that should be used for distance calculation

+The generated file (FILENAME_xWalk.tsv) is then used as input for xWalk as follows (the complete documentation of xWalk parameters can be found by calling ´´java Xwalk --help´´)

+.. highlight:: cmd
+   java -Xmx1024m Xwalk -infile 2w84.pdb -pymol -out 2w84.pml -dist FILENAME_xWalk.tsv -max 34 -bb -homo

 .. automodule:: croco.xWalk
    :members: